diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

 * Once you enable versioning, `you cannot disable it; you can only suspend it`.
 Think carefully about enabling it when individual objects in your bucket are `huge` in size and prone to change - this will quickly increase storage costs
 * You can enable `MFA Delete`, which requires a multi-factor authentication token to be input from a mobile device in order to even delete an S3 object. `MFA delete requires your security credentials and a serial number + space + 6 digit auth code`
+* When you delete a bucket object with versioning enabled, you can see a `delete marker` displayed in the `versions` tab.
+This is a pointer to a delete action.

+## Setting up Cross Region Replication

+You will need to create another bucket in the region you want to copy data to.
+You can use the S3 interface to set the `source` bucket, or copy data based on `prefix or tags`.
+You can also use AWS Key Management Service (KMS) to `replicate encrypted objects.`

+* The `destination` bucket in CRR requires bucket `versioning to be enabled`.
+* You can only setup cross region replication in two `different` regions.
+This doesn't work for two buckets in the same region.
+* If you want to manually move data that has not changed from source to destination bucket in CRR, you need to use the AWS CLI, and move the data across using aws cli s3 commands.
+    * `$ aws s3 cp --recursive s3://mysourcebucket s3://mydestinationbucket`
+* *Delete markers or delete actions are not synchronized across buckets in cross-region replication*.
+This is a `security feature`, to prevent your backup bucket data from also being deleted if a malicious actor tampers with your primary bucket data.

 ## Charges for Usages